wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 ## 1.6 Frequently Asked Questions

+**Q:** Hey Lively, why isn't my Night Eye working?
+**A:** It's an ENB issue.
+No, I don't have an answer.
+I personally don't even use the ENB included in the installer because I prefer Serio's.
+Use the Discord Search function.

 **Q:** Hey Lively, LotD (or whatever other mod you felt like looking at) is disabled, do I just enable it and put it wherever?
 **A:** No. At the top of Mod Organizer 2, there is a profile dropdown.
 Right now it says **TPF**.
 Click it and select **TPF - LotD Edition**.